Well if we read up on what the

 There are a number of ways people can both embrace the new while continuing to create the 'experience' that the female demograph seems to prefer.
 In fact, there are websites specifically dedicated to marketing specifically to women.
-There is even a website dedicated to Marketing to Women Online, and it is a perfect demonstration of merging old with the new.
+There is even a website dedicated to

 The new forms of media may change the methods, but the rules of the game remain the same, in most cases.
 However, one notes that recent events do demonstrate that use of these new online tools could have enhanced marketability.
 Social media spread BP oil's crisis and there was no viral response, no antibody.
 BP oil used the old methods of responding to a two-prong crisis.
 The first and most important crisis was of course the spill and the second was their responsibility to stakeholders to remain profitable.
 BP oil stocks were already going to suffer due to the spill.
 Had they responded to it with new social techniques, they could have stopped hemorrhaging value.